BWieber/Blocipedia/README.md

 + Create and migrate the SQLite database with `rake db:create` and `rake db:migrate`
 + Start the server using `rails server`
 + Run the app on `localhost:3000`

-**Features**

-+ Users can create a standard account in order to create, edit, and collaborate on public wikis using Markdown syntax.
-Anyone can view public wikis.
-+ Users can pay to upgrade their account to Premium in order to view and create private wikis.
-+ Premium users can allow others to view and collaborate on the private wikis they create.
-+ Premium users can downgrade their account back to Standard.
-+ When a user downgrades his or her account, his or her private wikis will automatically become public.